 Reduces the Chance of SMS Failure: With SMS Content Whitelisting, SMS failure and blockage can be reduced to a great extent.
 The SMS Translation feature will help in translating the text and replacing the same with relevant content.

-Many carriers often do not inform if a message is blocked or usually reports the message as ‘undelivered’ as they do not want to openly disclose their filtering algorithm, which can be manipulated by service providers.
+Many carriers often do not inform if a message is blocked or usually report the message as ‘undelivered’ as they do not want to openly disclose their filtering algorithm, which can be manipulated by service providers.
 If you want to know more about SMS Content Whitelisting, please watch this Webinar – How to Choose The Right SMS Gateway

 Best Practices to Avoid SMS Carrier Filtering